-Since October 2006, the Council has been a member of the Essex Procurement Hub, along with Braintree, Castle Point, Colchester, Maldon and Rochford.
+Since October 2006, the Council has been a member of the Essex Procurement Hub, along with Braintree, Castle Point, Maldon and Rochford.
 The Hub is a group of procurement specialists who are employed by Braintree District Council to provide procurement expertise to the members that subscribe to the service.
 The Council will promote efficiency in its own processes and improve its impact in promoting change amongst partners and suppliers.

-In 2013/14, EFDC's subscription fee for membership of the Hub was £52,863 - this cost was met entirely by rebates generated by usage of the Hub's frameworks, therefore no charge was paid for this extremely beneficial service (during the same period, savings in excess of £200,000 were made which enables more money to be put towards service improvement for the local community and keeping the District's Council Tax low).
+In 2019/20, EFDC's subscription fee for membership of the Hub was £58,420 - this cost was offset by rebates generated by usage of the Hub's frameworks, bringing the actual amount paid down to £30,000 for this extremely beneficial service (during the same period, savings in excess of £350,000 were made which enables more money to be put towards service improvement for the local community and keeping the District's Council Tax low).